-He has created a series of courses given regularly in different universities of Europe and the Americas: "Computer Aided Geometry", "Introduction to Urbanism", "Urban Physics", "Acoustics, Optics, Illumination", and "Finite Element Method applied to Heat Transfer".
+He has created a series of courses given regularly in different universities of Europe and the Americas: "Computer Aided Geometry", "Urban Physics", "Urban System Engineering", "Finite Element Based Thermography", and "Acoustics, Optics, Illumination".
 These courses are mainly intended for undergraduate and graduate students in architecture and engineering.
-They are documented in French, Spanish and English and are generally based on original software, like Fiammetta ("Finite Element Method and Meshing Applied to Thermal Analysis", 2018-20).
+They are documented in French, Spanish and English and are generally based on original software, like Fiammetta ("Finite Element Method and Meshing Applied to Thermal Analysis", 2018-24).